cfengine/documentation/README.md

 ### Structure

-Pages are organized hierarchically in category/subcategory relationships.
+Pages are organized hierarchically in category/subcategory relationships, corresponding to the organization of the .markdown files in the repository.
-Those are defined by the `categories` META data (in YAML) in the markdown
-file:

-    categories: [Path, Of, Categories, Page]

-This creates the navigation structure on the left hand side of the published documentation.
-The HTML files are all created into the same directory, so the alias META has to specify a unique filename.

-    alias: path-of-categories-page.html

-To make it easier to locate files in the repository, the markdown sources are organized in a directory structure that corresponds with the categorization, for example:

-    documentation/path/of/categories/page.markdown

-Filenames are lower-case.
-Markdown-files in each subdirectory can be created as well with content providing an overview for that category.
+The content of the file

+    documentation/path/of/categories.markdown

+will generate a HTML page

+    docs.cfengine.com/version/path-of-categories.html

+with equivalent location in the left-hand navigation tree.

+The documentation generation inserts a link to the source markdown in the footer of each page.

 ### META tags